NiklasRosenstein/osxt/README.md

 - Using `sudo` for `./install` is no longer a requirement, but will lead to some files not being extracted (usually man page files).
 - Fix `./getversion` -- but still extracts full disk image
+- Update command-line interface with Click
+- Must now be used with [Node.py](https://github.com/nodepy/nodepy)

 __v1.0.2__